FOREX-Dollar bobs near 2-month low ahead of pivotal US jobs data

 While the slew of sluggish economic data has caused traders to scale back bets on how much longer U.S. rates would need to stay in restrictive territory, it has simultaneously reignited concerns about the risk of recession.

 Economists polled by Reuters expect non-farm payrolls to have grown by 239,000 in March, following February's 311,000 gain.
-The NFP number has been far more prone to delivering upside surprises than misses in the last year or two.
+The non-farm payrolls number has been far more prone to delivering upside surprises than misses in the last year or two.

 For markets, this could make for a highly volatile session.

-Michael Brown, a markets strategist at TraderX, said NFPs had beaten expectations 11 months in a row - the longest unbroken stretch of positive surprises in several decades.
+Michael Brown, a markets strategist at TraderX, said payrolls numbers had beaten expectations 11 months in a row - the longest unbroken stretch of positive surprises in several decades.

 "That's got to end at some point.
 It's almost ironic for it to come to an end on Good Friday, when liquidity is horrible and no one is trading the markets," he said.